twolfson/if-i-were-to-build-a-startup-web-app/docs/explorations.md

     - https://www.directdefense.com/csrf-in-the-age-of-json/
         - Here's an [example I made to verify](https://codepen.io/twolfson/pen/oNmNLxm)
         - The junk `foo` parameter would typically be discarded by an API, but not reject the entire request.
 This is because client <> server can often get out of sync/date and it'd compromise user experience
+        - Admittedly, this requires the API treats `text/plain` is treated as JSON, but defense in depth is important
 - APIs that are for full web applications will inevitably will need to accept non-JSON content (e.g. change profile photo, upload document)
     - In this scenario, we'd use a [`multipart/form-data`](https://developer.mozilla.org/en-US/docs/Learn/Forms/Sending_and_retrieving_form_data#the_enctype_attribute) `Content-Type` to avoid excess encoding/decoding work + file size compications
     - Unfortunately, that opens the door for a CSRF HTML form submitting the same =/